lab64makerspace/intro2PCBdesign/Overview & Details/Week_1/Week_1_Content/README.md

-# Week 1 Summary - PCB Structure and Design Workflow
+# Week 1 - PCB Structure and Design Workflow

 In this segment we will cover
 * the physical structure of printed circuit boards (PCBs) and how they are made, and